tomvit/Feed-Tables/README.md

 # Feed Tables

-Feed tables is a parser for Google Spreadsheets data that is in a form of a talbe.
+Feed tables provides parsers for Google Spreadsheets data that is in a form of a talbe in cells feed or list feed formats.
-Such spreadsheet has field names in the first row and field values in the remaining rows of the table.

-## How to Install

-    npm install feed-tables
+Feed tables works for both Node.js and a client-side JavaScript.

 ## Spreadsheet data

 You must have a Google spreadsheet ready.
 For example, a spreadsheet at ... contains data about people such as a name, street, city.

+## Usage in Node.js

+### Installation

+    npm install feed-tables

-## How to use (Node.js)
+### How to use

 First, you need to load the data from the spreadsheet.
 In Node.js, you can use http and url libraries and the following `receive` function: